piegope/doc/docs/en/kb/remote-desktop-manager/troubleshooting-articles/microsoft-rdp-memory-perfomance-issues.md

 1. Disable your Anti-virus and test the connection to see of this make a difference.

-    If you use Trend Micro Business Security, add RemoteDesktopManager.exe, RemoteDesktopManager64.exe, and Embedded32.exe to the ***Process Exception List*** under ***Preferences – Global Settings*** and update the ***Trend client***
+    If you use Trend Micro Business Security, add RemoteDesktopManager.exe, RemoteDesktopManager64.exe, and Embedded32.exe to the ***Process Exception List*** under ***Preferences – Global Settings*** and update the ***Trend client***.

     If you use Symantec Norton Internet Security, ensure you allow {{ en.RDM }} to access the internet in the Program Rules.

 1. Uncheck all settings in the ***Local Resources*** tab.
 1. Check ***Disable display scaling*** on high DPI settings in the options.
-1. Download and install Microsoft RDCMan to see if it's related to the RDP ActiveX. {{ en.RDM }} uses the same technology and this will ensure that your workstation doesn't have configuration issues.
+1. Download and install Microsoft RDCMan to see if it is related to the RDP ActiveX. {{ en.RDM }} uses the same technology and this will ensure that your workstation does not have configuration issues.

 ### Connections fail for some hosts.